open-telemetry/opentelemetry-specification/specification/metrics/api.md

   string.
 * It can have a maximum length of 63 characters.
-The number 63 is chosen to allow the unit strings (including the `\0` terminator on certain language runtimes) to be stored and compared as 8-bytes integers when performance is critical.
+The number 63 is chosen to allow the unit strings (including the `\0` terminator on certain language runtimes) to be stored and compared as fixed size array/struct when performance is critical.

 <a name="instrument-description"></a>